truenas/middleware/docs/userguide/freenas_storage.rst

 * once the Remote hostname is input, click the "SSH Key Scan" button; assuming the address is reachable and the SSH service is running on *PULL*, its key will automatically be populated to the "Remote hostkey" box

-Table 8.3a summarizes the available options in the Add Replication Task screen.

 **Figure 8.3b: Adding a Replication Task**

 |replication2.png|